 Vitamin D receptors have been found in many parts of the brain.
 Having low vitamin D levels has been linked to depression.

-Researxh shows vitamin D deficiency is associated with both developing obesity and the risk of obesity related complications.
-Vitamin D supplementation helps weight loss in obese and overweight patients with vitamin D deficiency.
+Research shows that vitamin D deficiency is associated with both developing obesity and the risk of obesity-related complications.
+Vitamin D supplementation helps obese and overweight patients with vitamin D deficiency lose weight.